PlaydateSquad/pd-achievements/README.md

 ### Lua Library API Reference

-The Lua reference library includes 4 separate modules.
-The `achievements` module is required to use any of the others, and _must be included first_.
-The others are optional and may be included in any order.
+The Lua reference library includes 4 separate modules, all of which are optional—implement or omit any of these in the way that works best for your game.
+The `achievements` module is required to use any of the others, and _must be included first_; the others may be included in any order.

 - `achievements.lua`: [Add achievements to your game](/docs/achievements.md)
 - `crossgame.lua`: [Read other games’ achievements](/docs/crossgame.md)